NovoNordisk-OpenSource/dojo/workshops/microsoft-entra-id-developer-learning-path/katas/1/README.md

 ***Note*** <br/>
 We cannot directly create an application registration from a `manifest.json` file using the `az ad app create` command.
 The `az ad app create` command creates a new Azure AD application registration with the specified parameters, but it doesn't accept a manifest file as input.

 To create an application registration with specific configurations defined in a `manifest.json` file, you would typically create the application first using `az ad app create`, and then update its properties using the `az ad app update` command as shown above.
-Alternatively you can create the application registration by hand in the Azure portal and copy in the full `manifest.json`.
+Alternatively you can create the application registration by hand via the Azure portal and paste in the full `manifest.json`.

 ## Want to help make our training material better?
  * Want to **log an issue** or **request a new kata**?
 Feel free to visit our [GitHub site](https://github.com/NovoNordisk-OpenSource/dojo/issues).